Konsentus Powering Trust in Open Ecosystems

 An e-money institution is a supplier of the financial product ‘electronic money’.
 The electronic money can be used to make payments to parties other than the issuer.
 ‘Electronic money’ is a monetary value stored on an electronic carrier or remotely in a central accounting system.
 An EMI has received regulatory approval from their NCA.
 An EMI can passport their regulatory status to other markets in the EU.

-Electronic money (E-Money)
+Electronic Money (E-Money)

 Electronic money is an electronic store of monetary value on a technical device that may be widely used for making payments to entities other than the e-money issuer.